TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 6/Joshua 6.12.md

 ---

-And Joshua rose early in the morning, and the priests took up the ark of Jehovah.
+Joshua rose early in the morning, and the priests took up the ark of Yahweh.